anshgirap/AnshGirap/README.md

 • Hello World!
-• Computer science enthusiast, passionate about building and learning.
+• Computer science enthusiast, driven by innovation.
-• Currently exploring the world of Machine Learning and sharpening development skills.
+• Exploring Machine Learning with a touch of UI/UX.

 ---